TEP - Transit Effectiveness Project

 These capital improvements will be phased upon resource availability and are needed to complete the TEP proposed service changes.
 See a list of capital projects associated with service changes.

-Rapid Proposals: Travel time reduction proposals along the Rapid Network, including bus stop and roadway changes, will help customers get to their destinations more quickly.
+Rapid Network: Travel time reduction proposals along the Rapid Network, including bus stop and roadway changes, will help customers get to their destinations more quickly.
 For these proposals, there are no route changes proposed; these engineering changes are proposed specifically to address the delays vehicles face along their routes.
 The Rapid proposals are focused to optimize each operating dollar.
 By reducing travel time and improving reliability, there are opportunities to save operating dollars that can be reinvested.
 These proposals are based on ideas from outreach and best engineering practices for transit.
 They are not changes to route frequency or alignment.

-The Planning Department is conducting an environmental review of the Transit Effectiveness Project (TEP) in compliance with the California Environmental Quality Act (CEQA).
+The Planning Department conducted an environmental review of the Transit Effectiveness Project (TEP) in compliance with the California Environmental Quality Act (CEQA).
 The environmental review process provides decision makers and the general public with an objective analysis of the immediate and long range specific and cumulative environmental impacts of a proposed project on its surrounding physical environment.
 In California, an environmental review is two-fold in purpose: to disclose the impacts of a project and to ensure public participation.

 Have any comments, questions, or general feedback about the TEP?
 Please let us know what you think: